CNES/swot-hydrology-toolbox/README.md

 * LOCNES: Generation of L2_HR_LAKE* and L2_HR_PIXC_VEC products
 * Improved geolocation library (used by RiverObs and LOCNES)
 * Module to generate L2_HR_RASTER products (under development, not yet included)
-* Overall script permitting to run all steps consecutively
+* Overall script permitting to run all steps consecutively (with example dataset)
-* A test dataset showing how to configure and run simulation and processing
 * Tools for file format conversion etc.
 * Potentially other modules in the future (for ex. floodplain DEM generation)